desorgui/Recipe-App/README.md

 # Recipe App

-> Complete Recipe app built with RoR, which allows the user to manage foods, inventories and recipes.
+> Complete Recipe app built with Ruby on Rails, which allows the user to manage foods, inventories and recipes.

 ## Built With